LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sometimes-love-is-not-that-profound.md

 kept molding that soft drawing

-and those curved lines,
+and those curved lines.

+&nbsp;

-one will insist on refining
+One will insist on refining

 with its own fingerprints,